Ice Cream Scientist and Flavor Artist

 One of the things that I love about living in the city is that there is so much available right out your doorstep.
 Copenhagen affords a social support system that allows small niche ideas and businesses a possibility to survive and in fact, thrive.
 Now ICE CREAM may not be a niche market per se – but Copenhagen local, Cathrine Østerberg, has scooped one out within this very popular and tasty market.

 Danes like ice cream.
-They make damn fine ice cream.
+They make darn fine ice cream.
 It’s true.
 And there are many purveyors to choose from.
 But Østerberg Ice Cream on Rosenvængets Allé is unique.
 As Cathrine explains,

 “it is Danish exotic ice cream.”